 G’day,

-Where are most forehand groundstrokes errors made?
+Where are most forehand groundstroke errors made?

 Glad you asked! 🙋🏼♂️

-I want to share with you one of the drills from tomorrow’s webinar focused on my 25 Favorite Drills & Progressions.
 It’s all about forehand groundstroke errors.
 The first thing to understand is the four areas at the back of the court – Positions A, B, C, and D.

 Baseline Locations A, B, C, D